Aliases for AGT Gene

 GeneCards Summary for AGT Gene

-AGT (Angiotensinogen (Serpin Peptidase Inhibitor, Clade A, Member 8)) is a Protein Coding gene.
-Diseases associated with AGT include renal tubular dysgenesis and renal tubular dysgenesis, agt-related.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
-GO annotations related to this gene include growth factor activity and hormone activity.
+AGT (Angiotensinogen) is a Protein Coding gene.
+Diseases associated with AGT include Renal Tubular Dysgenesis and Hypertension, Essential.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+GO annotations related to this gene include growth factor activity and serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is SERPINH1.

 UniProtKB/Swiss-Prot for AGT Gene